 How the Book Helps

-My wife and I are investing my advance money from The Voluntourist in the organizations that helped me volunteer and the places where I worked.
+My wife and I are investing my earnings from The Voluntourist in the organizations that helped me volunteer and the places where I worked.
 Any royalties will also be used to assist groups such as the La La Shou special education school in Xi’an, China, and the Calvary Zion children’s home in Kiembeni, Kenya.
 My advance money—plus cash from sales at book events—are being used in the following cities and countries: